justingebert/cloud-casestudy/Readme.md

 - [ ] migrate terraform to cloud
 - [ ] create a lambda function to resize image
 - [ ] change lambda permissions
+- [ ] transcoder lambda using sharp: To get the best performance select the largest memory available.
+A 1536 MB function provides ~12x more CPU time than a 128 MB function.